 - Driving with a suspended license

-Special circumstances such as intoxication manslaughter, intoxication assault, driving a commercial vehicle, or having multiple offenses can increase the severity of your penalties significantly.
+Special circumstances such as intoxication manslaughter, intoxication assault, driving a commercial vehicle, or having multiple offenses can increase the severity of your penalties.
 Some penalties include:

 A Jail Sentence

-A first time DWI offense can range from three to 180 days.
-Even with a first-time offense, however, a DWI that results in an injury or fatality can result in a prison sentence of up to 20 years.
+A first-time DWI offense can range from three to 180 days.
+However, even with a first-time offense, a DWI that results in an injury or fatality can result in a prison sentence of up to 20 years.

 Texas imposes high fines for DWI cases.
 A first-time offense may result in a fine of up to $3,000.
 A second offense may result in $4,500.
 In involving a BAC of .15 or higher, driving with minors, or intoxication manslaughter, you may pay a fine of up to $10,000.